netdata/netdata/collectors/xenstat.plugin/README.md

 ## Prerequisites

-1. install `xen-dom0-libs-devel` and `yajl` using the package manager of your system.
+1. install `xen-dom0-libs-devel` and `yajl-devel` using the package manager of your system.

 2. re-install netdata from source.
 The installer will detect that the required libraries are now available and will also build xenstat.plugin.